e-rotaract/e-rotaract.github.io/index.md

 ---

-We are an international group of friends, and we share one goal: do our best to help the world, because we believe together we can go further.
+We are an international group of friends sharing one goal: do our best to help the world, because together we can make it a better place.

-Our club is part of the global network of volunteering associations from Rotary International, and everyone is more than welcome to join.
+Our e-club is part of the global network of volunteers in Rotary International, and everyone is welcome to join our virtual meetings!

 We have members in many countries and Rotary International Discricts:
 Brasil 🇧🇷 (<a target="_blank" href="https://www.rotary4700.org.br/home">4700</a>),